 - Task and subtasks form a self-contained unit in the code – there is no

-- Errors within the subtasks are propagated cleanly to the parent scope.
+- Errors within the subtasks are cleanly propagated to the parent scope.

-helps with debugging: If we create a thread dump in the new JSON format (jcmd <pid> Thread.dump_to_file -format=json <file>
+In addition, StructuredTaskScope helps with debugging: when we output a thread dump in JSON format (jcmd <pid> Thread.dump_to_file -format=json <file>), it shows the call hierarchy between parent and child threads.

 StructuredTaskScope and Scoped Values

-– in the example, for an API key, bind it to the API key, and then call the getSupplierDeliveryTimes(…)
+We create a ScopedValue – in the example for an API key –, bind it to the API key, and then call the method getSupplierDeliveryTimes(…) shown in the "Nested StructuredTaskScopes" section within the scope via call():

 public static final ScopedValue<String> API_KEY = ScopedValue.newInstance();

-List<String> productIds, List<String> supplierIds, String apiKey) throws Exception {
+List<String> supplierIds, String apiKey) throws Exception {

 return ScopedValue.where(API_KEY, apiKey)